 - (a) The amount due from fellow subsidiary company is unsecured, interest free and repayable in accordance with applicable terms. - (b) As a participating member of MMIP, the Company shares a proportion of the Pool's net assets/liabilities.
 At each reporting date, the Company accounts for its proportionate share of the assets, liabilities and performance of the Pool.
 The net assets held under MMIP represent the Company's proportionate share of the Pool's net assets, before insurance contract liabilities.
-The Company's proportionate share of the Pool's insurance contract liabilities arising from its participation in the Pool is disclosed in Note 18. - (c) This represents the excess tax paid to Inland Revenue Board of Malaysia of which RM1,631,832 was refunded during the year. - (d) On 31 October 2018, the Company paid service tax on unexpired premiums for the period between June 2018 and August 2018 of RM3,280,532 based on the Sales and services tax ("SST") Transitional Rules para 25-28, issued on 24 August 2018.
-The Kementerian Kewangan Malaysia had on 15 November 2018 issued a letter to Persatuan Insurans Am Malaysia ("PIAM") informing that exemptions were given for insurance policies sold to individuals which resulted in an overpayment of RM2,864,173 reflected as recoverable at 30 September 2018.
-The Company is still in the process of recovering this amount from the RMCD.
+The Company's proportionate share of the Pool's insurance contract liabilities arising from its participation in the Pool is disclosed in Note 17.

-14. CASH AND CASH EQUIVALENTS
+13. CASH AND CASH EQUIVALENTS

-2020 RM'000 2019 RM'000
+2021 RM'000 2020 RM'000

 Deposits and placements with licensed commercial banks

-(with original maturity period of less than three months) 19,313 16,155
+(with original maturity period of three months or less) 16,197 19,313

-Cash and bank balances 2,424 2,462
+Cash and bank balances 5,068 2,424

-21,737 18,617
+21,265 21,737